Why both BJP and Congress are supporting pro-Kannada activists

 But the rule was struck down by the Karnataka High Court twice in 2009 and 2014.
 To bypass the court order, the Bengaluru municipality drafted a bye-law in 2018 mandating that 60% of the space of an establishment’s sign board should be written in Kannada.
 Since then, the Karnataka Rakshana Vedike has been agitating to ensure that the rule is implemented.

-Gowda said that though the Vedike lacks legitimacy as an organisation, it is at the forefront of championing the pro-Kannada cause as neither the Congress and the BJP have shown the political will to do so.
+Gowda said that the scale of the legitimacy enjoyed by the Vedike is unclear, but it is at the forefront of championing the pro-Kannada cause in the absence of successive governments failing to address their demands in a concerted fashion.

 Political commentator Shivasunder agreed with Gowda.
 “The Vedike’s motive is to extort political patronage,” he told Scroll.
 “But their demands strike an emotional chord and the BJP and Congress cannot afford to undermine popular sentiment.”